 Managing user accounts and controlling employee access to applications and computing resources is a key responsibility of enterprise IT departments.
 To ensure consistency and administrative efficiency, most enterprises consider identity management a central function and use a unified system to manage identities.
 Most commonly, enterprises rely on Microsoft Active Directory Domain Services (AD DS) for this purpose.

-When you extend an IT landscape to GCP as part of a hybrid strategy, you want to maintain a single point where identities are managed.
+When you extend an IT landscape to Google Cloud as part of a hybrid strategy, you want to maintain a single point where identities are managed.
 A unified identity management system minimizes administrative effort in managing accounts and access control.
 This system also helps ensure that users and applications can authenticate securely across a hybrid environment.

 Assessing requirements for hybrid identity management